djepo/TemplateViergeSymfony2/README.md

     ;Enter your facebook server url here, as configured in your facebook app
     facebookServerUrl=  "http://localhost/TemplateViergeSymfony2/"

+    ;Enter locale here (for language on the login button).
+Enter for exemple en_US for english, fr_FR for french etc...
+    ;See https://www.facebook.com/translations/FacebookLocales.xml for the whole list of locales facebookLocale=    "en_US"
 ```

 ### Create and/or update your database